Misdemeanor vs Felony Criminal Charges

 What are the classifications of criminal conduct - Misdemeanor and Felony?

-Criminal conduct is generally classified by the level of severity and the potential punishment from breaking the law.
+Criminal conduct is generally classified by the level of severity and the potential punishment for breaking the law.
 The two primary classifications of crimes are as follows:

 - Misdemeanor - A misdemeanor is a crime of lesser significance that is punishable by a fine or a joint sentence of less than one year.